-Each student must take at least two research rotations during the first year in the Program.
+Each student must take three research rotations during the first year in the Program.
 The required course "Methods in Neuroscience," NRSC 700, provides a formal mechanism for these rotations.
 The purpose of research rotations is

 Faculty members hosting a rotating student will expect a serious and conscientious effort by the student.
 Successful rotations may but are not required to lead to the completion of a specific project and/or publication.

-Ordinarily, lab rotations last between 8 and 16 weeks, spending 10-20 hours/week in the lab.
+Ordinarily, lab rotations will be 10 weeks, spending 10-20 hours/week in the lab.
 The duration of a rotation and the expectations of both the student and the faculty member must be discussed in advance.
 The rotation focus or duration in a given laboratory can be altered at any time through mutual consent of the student and faculty member.
 All changes must be communicated in writing to the Graduate Program Coordinator.
 Students typically receive credit for their research rotations (NRSC 700).